 Assuming you decide you want a revocable living trust, how much should you expect to pay?
-If you are willing to do it yourself, it will cost you about $30 for a book, or $50 for software, or $60 to complete your living trust online.
+If you are willing to do it yourself, it will cost you about $30 for a book, or $60 to complete your living trust online.
 If you hire a lawyer to do the job for you, get ready to pay between $1,200 and $2,000.

 You may assume that paying $1,000 or more for the assistance of a professional means you'll receive good value -- you get what you pay for, right?
 Maybe not.
 If you are willing to invest a couple of hours of your time using a top quality do-it-yourself resource, you may end up with just as good a result.

 How to Make a Living Trust

 To understand why most lawyers charge too much for a living trust and why it is safe to do it yourself, it helps to know that a living trust is about as easy to prepare as a will.
 To draft a standard living trust -- which is what most attorneys offer -- you start with a lot of legal boilerplate (off-the-shelf legal language) and add the following information:

 - The name of the person creating the trust (called the grantor, settlor, or trustor).
 If it's your trust, that's you.

 - The name of the person who will manage the trust (the trustee).
 Again, if it's your trust, this is you.
 That's right, the same person creates it and controls it.